OPS-E2E-PPE/VBA-Docs/api/Word.Table.AutoFormatType.md

 keywords: vbawd10.chm156303466
 f1_keywords:
 - vbawd10.chm156303466
-ms.prod: word
 api_name:
 - Word.Table.AutoFormatType
 ms.assetid: 366dbfab-f40e-b570-d174-96f4fe07a063
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Table.AutoFormatType property (Word)

 Returns the type of automatic formatting that's been applied to the specified table.
 Read-only **Long**.

 ## Syntax

 _expression_. `AutoFormatType`

 _expression_ A variable that represents a '[Table](Word.Table.md)' object.

 ## Remarks

 This property can be one of the **WdTableFormat** constants.
 Use the **AutoFormat** method to apply automatic formatting to a table.

 ## Example